canonical/ubuntu-security-documentation/docs/security-features/network/firewall/nftables.rst

     $ sudo nft "add table inet foo; add table inet bar"

-Changes to the ``nftables`` performed via the utility are ephemeral and will be lost upon a reboot (or, more specifically, upon the destruction of the `network namespace
+Changes to the ``nftables`` rulesets performed via the utility are ephemeral and will be lost upon a reboot (or, more specifically, upon the destruction of the `network namespace
 <https://manpages.ubuntu.com/manpages/en/man7/network_namespaces.7.html>`_ to
 which they are associated).
 Persistence can be achieved through the aforementioned systemd service unit or similar mechanisms.

 As an alternative invocation, a filename can be passed to the ``nft`` utility as an argument using the ``-f`` flag.
 The file can contain both commands, as well as object definitions using a declarative syntax, which are implied to be created.
 As with the command-line usage, all of the operations are performed atomically.
 The default ``/etc/nftables.conf`` file contains a command to delete